redaphid/site/_drafts/engineering-the-muse-away.md

 Then The Problem struck.
 I somehow sidelined a simple blog project into a pure engineering one, following the familiar pattern of burning out and abandoning it after working on the interesting engineering aspects.
 Turning a blog project into an engineering one is a particularly ridiculous example of The Problem, so I started using it as an extreme example of this pattern.

 Months later, I restarted the blog project from scratch, this time very mindful that it was susceptible to The Problem.
-As a result, I was able to avoid it and create this incredibly stylish blog.
+As a result I was able to avoid it and create this incredibly stylish blog.

 When it came time to write my first post, I knew what I had to do.